 The vigorous seedbed in New England for transcendentalism during the early half of the 19th century was among Unitarian ministers who were disappointed in Unitarianism at that time.
-Emerson was among them since he had resigned the ministry of the Second Church of Boston in 1832 because he felt uncomfortable administrating Communion.
+Ralph Waldo Emerson was among them since he had resigned the ministry of the Second Church of Boston in 1832 because he felt uncomfortable administrating Communion.
 Emerson, like others, rejected the narrow definition which the term “Christian” implied when referring to God.
-They preferred the term “theist” which seemed to then a more universal designation of the divinity.
+New england transcendentalists preferred the term “theist” which seemed to then a more universal designation of the divinity.

 This coincided with the premise of the American transcendentalists who opposed Unitarianism because it was based on the sensationalism of John Locke which “insisted that only that knowledge which could be demonstrated to the senses was valid.”
 Emerson claimed this amounted to “‘a cold intellectualism’ that seemed to destroy the validity of man’s conscience.”